 Because it’s hard to imagine the streaky Barajas making

-a tremendous much of any offensive production for the ball club, McKenry is the wildcard.
+much of any offensive production for the ball club, McKenry is the wildcard.
 It’s not like McKenry can’t hit for power; he simply hasn’t done it recently.
 If somehow Hurdle can help McKenry find it, his cult following would certainly grow.